How to thicken and sweeten teriyaki sauce | Best ingredient options

 How to thicken teriyaki sauce

-If you only need to make the teriyaki sauce slightly thicker, then simply cook it for a longer time, and it tends to thicken up.
+If you only need to make the teriyaki sauce slightly thicker, then simply cook it for a longer time.
+This can thicken it up.

 The best way to thicken teriyaki sauce is with cornstarch.